 Relaxing within a creative process is often about not laying too much weight on the outcome of a given session.

-Planning with externals
+Planning your music writing routine with externals

 If you have your writing session scheduled, you can plan outside involvement around these timeframes.